wmde/banner-screenshots/README.md

 `[campaign]` is the key you pass to the screenshot tool.
-The TOML file can contain several campaigns, each one for a specific *channel* (a combination of device type and language). `[campaign]` in the example above is just a placeholder, the campaign name can consist of all alphanumeric characters, e.g. `desktop` or `ipad_en`.
+The TOML file can contain several campaigns, each one for a specific *channel* (a combination of device type and language). `[campaign]` in the example above is a placeholder, the campaign name can consist of all alphanumeric characters, e.g. `desktop` or `ipad_en`.

-Each campaign will also have at least one banner, configured with the `[campaign.banners.BANNER_NAME]`.
+Each campaign will also have at least one banner, configured in the `[campaign.banners.BANNER_NAME]` section.
 Usually, `BANNER_NAME` is `ctrl` or `var`.
 Each banner has a unique `pagename` which designates its page name in CentralNotice.
 To preview a banner (and to render the screenshot), you replace the `{{PLACEHOLDER}}` with the banner name in the `preview_url` of